-Sunday: Hart House → 7 Hart House Circle (PWLE and Trainee events only)
+Sunday: Hart House → 7 Hart House Circle

 Breaks and Networking Time

 Based on resounding feedback from 2024, we have incorporated time for networking and exploring local venues over the lunch hour at your own cost.
 Meals will be included for sponsored events for those who specifically register to attend.
 Please refer to the agenda for more information.